 I don’t have any journalism experience, can I still join?

 Yes!
 We provide all the training you need for each section before you begin creating content and produce your own work, so even if you’ve never done anything related to journalism before, you will be prepared to contribute to The Cavalier Daily.
-Note that all summer training will be done virtually.
-We will not be meeting in person or in our Newcomb Hall office during the summer.
+Note that fall trainings will be done virtually.
+We will not be meeting in person or in our Newcomb Hall office during the fall semester.

 What is the time commitment?